Small businesses lack finance options

 Diversify to protect against economic changes

 Relying on one form of finance broking could leave you exposed if market conditions change.
 For example, if demand for mortgage lending decreases, offering other products will lessen your exposure to market changes.
-The numbers show that unsecured small business lending from fintechs will continue to grow into the future.
+The numbers show that unsecured small business lending from non-bank online lenders will continue to grow into the future.
 By diversifying into this area, you can ride the growing trend to boost your business.

 Diversification makes sense

 If you were investing in shares, it wouldn’t be wise to purchase shares in only one sector.
 The same applies to finance broking.
 Relying on one type of lending can be risky if underlying factors change and demand declines.
-The continued growth of unsecured business lending from fintechs provides an opportunity for finance brokers to diversity and boost their value to existing clients.
+The continued growth of unsecured business lending from a new breed of online lenders provides an opportunity for finance brokers to diversity and boost their value to existing clients.

 Are you ready to meet the growing demand unsecured small business lending?